Rethinking Real-world Image Deraining via An Unpaired Degradation-Conditioned Diffusion Model: Experiment

 \subsection{Comparison with State-of-the-arts}

-\textbf{Comparison on Synthetic Datasets.} Table \ref{synthetic_result} reports the quantitative results of 15 baseline models on synthetic datasets including Rain200L and Rain800.
-We have the following observations: 1) compared with two common types of unsupervised methods, i.e, CycleGAN-based \cite{zhu2017unpaired,zhu2019singe,wei2021deraincyclegan} and constractive learning \cite{ye2022unsupervised}, our method obtains higher values of PSNR and SSIM, which verifies the robustness of the proposed RainDiffusion.
-2) There is an obvious gap between semi-supervised and supervised methods, even worse than unsupervised ones.
-3) Our method can achieve competitive results to several existing supervised ones.
-More qualitative results on synthetic datasets are provided in the supplementary material.
+\textbf{Comparison on Synthetic Datasets.} Table \ref{synthetic_quantity} presents the quantitative results of different methods on five synthetic test sets.
+We make the following observations: 1) Compared with unpaired deraining methods, our method obtains higher values of PSNR and SSIM, which verifies the excellent performance of RainDiff.
+2) There is an obvious performance gap between semi-supervised and supervised methods, which can be even more significant than the gap between RainDiff and supervised ones.
+3) Our method is capable of achieving competitive results to existing supervised ones even without the paired data for supervision.

+\textbf{Comparison on Real-world Datasets.} For further general verification in practical use, we compare RainDiff with different methods on five real-world test sets.
+Notably, these test sets, except for the hazy set, both contain real-world rainy images along with their corresponding ground truth for evaluation using the numerical metrics.
+And we visualize the real-world haze removal results in Fig. \ref{morecompare}.
+Table~\ref{real-world_quantity} demonstrates that our method achieves superior performance gains to all compared methods.
+The incorporation of additional constraints provided by DG-Hyper enables RainDiff to effectively handle diverse rain degradations in real-world rainy images.

-\textbf{Comparison on Real-world Datasets.} We further compare our method with 15 baseline models on the SPA-Data dataset, which contains real-world rainy images with corresponding ground truth.
-As shown in Table~\ref{synthetic_result}, our method performs better than all semi-supervised and unsupervised methods and shows competitive advantages to the fully-supervised methods.
-Further, Fig. \ref{morecompare} illustrates the deraining performance of compared approaches on some real-world rainy images without ground truth, which are more complex and challenging.
-RainDiffusion successfully handles various rain streaks with different patterns, and achieves better visual results than all compared methods.
-Especially, the derained results of the unsupervised methods will cause color and structure distortion, while our method can better preserve the color and structure of the image.
-More qualitative results on real-world rainy images are provided in the supplementary material.
+In Fig. \ref{morecompare}, we visualize the rain removal results on the collected real-world rainy images.
+RainDiff successfully handles diverse rain degradations and achieves superior visual results than all compared methods.
+Notably, the deraining results of unpaired methods may induce color and structure distortion, whereas our method can better preserve the color and structure of the image.
+More qualitative results are provided in the supplementary material.